cea-hpc/modules/doc/source/modulefile.rst

  Set the current working directory to *directory*.

-.. mfcmd:: continue

- This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`exit` commands except the module will be listed as loaded as well as performing any environment or Tcl commands up to this point and then continuing on to the next module on the command line.
-The :mfcmd:`continue` command will only have this effect if not used within a Tcl loop though.

-.. mfcmd:: exit [N]

- This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`continue` commands.
-However, this command will cause the immediate cessation of this module and any additional ones on the command line.
-This module and the subsequent modules will not be listed as loaded.
-No environment commands will be performed in the current module.

-.. mfcmd:: setenv variable value

- Set environment *variable* to *value*.
-The :mfcmd:`setenv` command will also change the process' environment.
-A reference using Tcl's env associative array will reference changes made with the :mfcmd:`setenv` command.
-Changes made using Tcl's ``env`` associative array will **NOT** change the user's environment *variable* like the :mfcmd:`setenv` command.
-An environment change made this way will only affect the module parsing process.
-The :mfcmd:`setenv` command is also useful for changing the environment prior to the ``exec`` or :mfcmd:`system` command.
-When a *modulefile* is unloaded, :mfcmd:`setenv` becomes :mfcmd:`unsetenv`.
-If the environment *variable* had been defined it will be overwritten while loading the *modulefile*.
-A subsequent :subcmd:`unload` will unset the environment *variable* - the previous value cannot be restored!
-(Unless you handle it explicitly ... see below.)

-.. mfcmd:: unsetenv variable [value]

- Unsets environment *variable*.
-However, if there is an optional *value*, then when unloading a module, it will set *variable* to *value*.
-The :mfcmd:`unsetenv` command changes the process' environment like :mfcmd:`setenv`.

-.. mfcmd:: getenv variable [value]

- Returns value of environment *variable*.
-If *variable* is not defined, *value* is returned if set, ``_UNDEFINED_`` is returned otherwise.
-The :mfcmd:`getenv` command should be preferred over the Tcl global variable ``env`` to query environment variables.

-.. mfcmd:: append-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

- See :mfcmd:`prepend-path`.

-.. mfcmd:: prepend-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

- Append or prepend *value* to environment *variable*.
-The *variable* is a colon, or *delimiter*, separated list such as ``PATH=directory:directory:directory``.
-The default delimiter is a colon ``:``, but an arbitrary one can be given by the ``--delim`` option.
-For example a space can be used instead (which will need to be handled in the Tcl specially by enclosing it in ``" "`` or ``{ }``).
-A space, however, can not be specified by the ``--delim=C`` form.

- A reference counter environment variable is also set to increase the number of times *value* has been added to environment *variable*.
-This reference counter environment variable is named by suffixing *variable* by ``_modshare``.

- When *value* is already defined in environement *variable*, it is not added again except if ``--duplicates`` option is set.

- If the *variable* is not set, it is created.
-When a *modulefile* is unloaded, :mfcmd:`append-path` and :mfcmd:`prepend-path` become :mfcmd:`remove-path`.

- If *value* corresponds to the concatenation of multiple elements separated by colon, or *delimiter*, character, each element is treated separately.

-.. mfcmd:: remove-path [-d C|--delim C|--delim=C] [--index] variable value...

- Remove *value* from the colon, or *delimiter*, separated list in *variable*.
-See :mfcmd:`prepend-path` or :mfcmd:`append-path` for further explanation of using an arbitrary delimiter.
-Every string between colons, or delimiters, in *variable* is compared to *value*.
-If the two match, *value* is removed from *variable* if its reference counter is equal to 1 or unknown.

- When ``--index`` option is set, *value* refers to an index in *variable* list.
-The string element pointed by this index is set for removal.

- Reference counter of *value* in *variable* denotes the number of times *value* has been added to *variable*.
-This information is stored in environment *variable_modshare*.
-When attempting to remove *value* from *variable*, relative reference counter is checked and *value* is removed only if counter is equal to 1 or not defined.
-Otherwise *value* is kept in *variable* and reference counter is decreased by 1.

- If *value* corresponds to the concatenation of multiple elements separated by colon, or *delimiter*, character, each element is treated separately.

-.. mfcmd:: prereq modulefile...

- See :mfcmd:`conflict`.

 .. mfcmd:: conflict modulefile...

  :mfcmd:`prereq` and :mfcmd:`conflict` control whether or not the *modulefile*